Arc676/Jump/README.md

 ![XKCD comic](https://imgs.xkcd.com/comics/jump.png)

 Project available under GPLv3, but not the comic (obviously).
+Some assets were created by me.

+Compiling Jump requires the SteamVR assets, obtainable from the Unity asset store.
+These assets are not redistributed here.